 Hello, I’m Martha Johnson.

-On this site I attempt to practice what I preach: Bring focus to my own 78 years, and, dare to claim the life I want for my remaining years.
+On this site I attempt to practice what I preach: Bring focus to my own 80 plus years, and, dare to claim the life I want for my remaining years.

-What brings me great joy is being a life journey guide and sage sounding board for women over 60 who accept their mortality and are becoming aware that time is precious.
-Particularly those women who are “transitioning” into this next age-stage and find themselves confused about how to create a fulfilling and meaningful third and possibly last chapter of life.
+What brings me great joy is being a life journey guide and sage sounding board for women over 70 who accept their mortality and are becoming aware that time is precious.
+Particularly those women who are “transitioning” into a next age-stage, whether it be a third chapter or a fourth, and find themselves confused about how to create fulfillment and meaning and joy.

 The act of being in any major transition requires new perspectives and new habits.
 Perhaps you are faced with the l-a-r-g-e questions like: “What are my remaining years demanding of me?”
 “How can I give myself permission to finally be true to myself?”
 “How do I want to be remembered?
 “How can I ensure a “good dying” that does not leave a mess for my children?”

 If some of your deep needs are requiring your attention, perhaps you will allow yourself the time, sooner than later, to reflect on your possibilities and energize a willingness live more true to yourself.
-Inviting forward both clarity and courage during times when life losses are being grieved and the acknowledgment of mortality shifts perspectives, is one of my special gifts.
+Inviting forward both clarity and courage during times when life losses are being grieved and new callings are being entertained, is one of my special gifts.